Ask a Question

 The national park is home to a host of interesting wildlife, including deer, chamois, Iberian wolves and even rare Cantabrian brown bears, as well as grouse, bearded vultures and a wide range of birdlife.

-These trails are run and organised by Andrea Gomez, who has called this area home her whole life.
-She is a passionate horsewoman and adventurer who founded her equestrian centre on the outskirts of the Picos, used as a base to help others to explore the amazing national park and develop a bond with horses.
-Over the years she has designed this unique trail to allow her guests to venture deeper and further into the park - something that is seldom possible by car or on foot.
+These rides are run and organised by Andrea, who has called this area home her whole life.
+She is a passionate horsewoman and adventurer who founded her equestrian centre on the outskirts of the Picos, used as a base to help others explore the amazing national park and develop a bond with horses.
+Over the years she has designed unique trails to allow her guests to venture deeper and further into the park - something that is seldom possible by car or on foot.
 You will gain a unique perspective as you travel to places that few will ever get to experience in their lifetime.

 Horses & Riding